-State primary and secondary highway projects
+- State primary and secondary highway projects

-Local and regional transit services
+- Local and regional transit services

-Bicycle and pedestrian projects
+- Bicycle and pedestrian projects

-The Frederick Municipal Airport
+- The Frederick Municipal Airport

 The Transportation Priorities Review is formally presented for review to the County Planning Commission, Transportation Services Advisory Council (TSAC), and the County Council.
-Comments and recommendations from these groups and the municipalities in Frederick County will be forwarded to the County Executive and the Maryland State Delegation for their consideration and final approval.
-All of the above mentioned presentations are open to the public.
-County staff also coordinates with individual MDOT agencies as appropriate to review opportunities for consistency in project priorities.
-The priority listing for State projects are then transmitted to the Maryland Department of Transportation in early April.
+Comments and recommendations from these groups and Frederick County municipalities will be forwarded to the County Executive and the Maryland State Delegation for their consideration and final approval.
+All of these presentations are open to the public.
+County staff also coordinates with individual Maryland Department of Transportation (MDOT) agencies as appropriate to review opportunities for consistency in project priorities.
+The priority listing for State projects are then transmitted to MDOT in early April.